navirgino/CSharpRepo/README.md

 # c-sharp-scripts
-Repo for scripts for objects in Unity C#
+Repo for scripts for Unity #

-1. Practicing/learning game development, using Unity and Visual Studios
+(Will update my status on things I have learned down below: )

+- To practice/learn game development--using foreign tools like C#, Unity, and Visual Studios--I independently learned how to link Github to VS on Windows.
+Good practice.

 ~ we all gotta start somewhere, right? ~